cualquiercosa327/DolphinControllerProfiles/README.md

 # DolphinControllerProfiles
-Default profiles for the Dolphin Emulator
+Unofficial default profiles for the Dolphin Emulator.

+To use:  simply copy "GameSettings" to your Dolphin folder.
+Copy "Profiles" to the "Config" folder underneath the Dolphin folder.